The Super Friendz: Post-breakup

 Matt Murphy later re-emerged with a new band called The Flashing Lights.
 He has also played with the bands City Field and Cookie Duster, and starred in the film The Life and Hard Times of Guy Terrifico.
 In 2015, he formed a new band, TUNS, with Chris Murphy and Mike O'Neill.

 Austin and Yamada launched the project Neuseiland with Joel Plaskett, then of Thrush Hermit.
 Austin is now a recording engineer and producer in Halifax, and has contributed to albums by Buck 65, Matt Mays, Joel Plaskett, Garrett Mason and many others.

 Yamada later toured with O'Neill and others, before leaving the music industry full-time to pursue post-secondary education.
 James went on to release two critically acclaimed solo records on Teenage USA, as well as recording and touring as a drummer in Royal City.

+Reunion (2002-present)

 In late December 2002, the Super Friendz came back together for a special holiday reunion.
-The band recorded a reunion album, Love Energy, which was released in 2003.
-A small tour followed in September.
+The band recorded a reunion album, Love Energy, which was released June 30, 2003 on Outside Music.
+A small tour followed that September.
+Dave Marsh has been the band's drummer from the 2002 reunion to present.